LambdaVex/power-scripts/linux/README.md

 Ctrl + E
 # Clear screen by moving the command prompt to the top of the screen (history still there)
 Ctrl + L
+# If you have a long command and you want to delete it ... you can delete all on line
+Ctrl + U

 # Send something to the background without closing it (Vim, Htop, etc.)
 Ctrl + Z